kevstark/r-solar/README.md

 Total solar exposure is measured as potential energy falling on a square meter of ground in a flat orientation over the period of a day (solar cycle).
 The units are Megajoules per square meter (MJ/m<sup>2</sup>).

-Residential panels typically peak around the ~14% efficiency rating, and inverters in the 85-95% range depending on their temperature and input amperages.
-Inclination and orientation of the panels further reduce the
+Residential panels typically peak around the ~14% efficiency rating, and inverters in the 85-95% range depending on their temperature and input amperage.
+Inclination and orientation of the panels further reduce the potential energy generated.